JochemTolsma/homepage/content/tutorials/me/demo2.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Introduction to R"
-subtitle = ""
+title = "Tutorial Marginal Effects" subtitle = ""

 [design]